Shhhh These are Top-Secret Fitness Tips

 Throw out all your food that has ‘ingredients’.
 Start there.
 Replace it with food that’s food.
 And if you don’t like to eat kiwis or apples or broccoli, blend them and drink them.

-2. Do what I call ‘weird shit’ – Do things your kids would rolls your eyes at you for doing in public.
+2. Do what I call ‘weird shit’ – Do things your kids would roll your eyes at you for doing in public.
 I just shot a video of a workout I do exclusively with pallets (not Pilates, pallets…those wooden things so popular they break Pinterest sometimes).

 Less extreme: The thing that makes routine possible for me is breaking it.
 So take your walk, but take it on the path less traveled in the park or woods.
 Keep your mind alert and stimulated by different things.
 Use park benches for your PT.
 Walk, do a set, walk to the next one.

-– Mark Clement is co-host of the MyFixitUpLife show and a DIY and lifestyle expert as well as elite Spartan racer and lifelong athlete.
+– Mark Clement is co-host of the MyFixitUpLife show and a DIY and lifestyle expert as well as an elite Spartan racer and lifelong athlete.

 1. Breakfast fuel-up – For breakfast have coffee with unsalted butter and coconut oil, don’t eat anything else.
 This originates from the Sherpas who have Yak butter tea.

-The science proves when you’re waking up your body is in a fasting (fat burning) state.
+Science proves when you’re waking up your body is in a fasting (fat burning) state.
 If you just give it fat with a caffeine kick it will keep burning fat until you provide carbs.